-Schools conduct external asset mapping, developing a comprehensive map and database of potential partners in the surrounding community.
 In alignment with strategies developed in response to the deep needs and asset assessment, schools identify and establish school-community partnerships who share a holistic focus on students, families and the community.
-This section should demonstrate that community partners were actively involved in the planning, development, and continuous improvement of the community school.
+This section should demonstrate your goals and action steps to ensure community partners are actively involved in the planning, development, and continuous improvement of the community school.